get-glu/glu/docs/guides/gitops-implementation.md

 // It should return a unique digest for the state of the resource.
 // In this instance we happen to be reading a unique digest from the source
 // and so we can lean into that.
-// This will be used for comparisons in the phase to decided whether or not
+// This will be used for comparisons in the phase to decide whether or not
 // a change has occurred when deciding if to update the target source. func (c *AppResource) Digest() (string, error) {
 	return c.ImageDigest, nil